borbit/tiler/README.md

 - *sync*

 Tiles factory function.
-It is called right after the Tiler initialization, after the binder element was dragged and after the "refresh" method was called.
+It is called right after the Tiler initialization, after the binder element was dragged and after the `refresh` method was called.

 Takes to `arguments`:

 - *options*

     - tosync - an array of tiles coordinates to sync
     - removed - array of tiles coordinates that were removed from the grid
     - coords - current grid coordinates (left top visible tile)

+- *callback*

+Callback function should be called after all "tosync" tiles were built.
+Built tiles should be passed through the first argument of this callback.

 ## Using Tiler